 Exercise and Movement Science Senior Capstone Experience

-Students are required to complete a 6-credit senior capstone experience under the direct supervision of health and wellness professionals on campus or at off-campus affiliate sites.
+Students are required to complete a one- to six-credit senior capstone experience under the direct supervision of health and wellness professionals on campus or at off-campus affiliate sites.
 Students intern in a variety of settings including community health and fitness facilities, clinical or rehabilitative programs, wellness organizations, athletic programs, private fitness industry, and specific activity organizations.
 The requirement is completed during either the fall or spring semester of the senior year.
 The Senior Capstone may also be completed at off-campus sites the summer prior to senior year if pre-approved by the program.

 Physical Therapy Clinical Experience

 The D.P.T. curriculum includes four clinical internship courses that comprise 36 weeks of full-time clinical education experience.
 Students practice in a variety of settings under the supervision of clinical instructors who are licensed physical therapists.
 Read more on the D.P.T. page.

 Last modified February 04 2016 01:46 PM